OpenMachine-ai/tinyfive/README.md

 that the core of TinyFive (without tests and examples) will always be below 1000 lines.
 Keep in mind that simplicity and size (in terms of number of instructions) is a key feature of [RISC](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer): the "R" in RISC stands for "reduced" (as opposed to complex CISC).
+Specifically, the ISA manual of RISC-V has only ~200 pages while the ARM-32 manual is over 2000 pages long according to Fig. 1.6 of the "RISC-V Reader" book.

 <p align="center">
   <img src="https://github.com/OpenMachine-ai/tinyfive/blob/main/logo.jpg">